ICI3D/LatexTemplates/README.md

-A Latex templates for ICI3D presentations.
+Latex Templates for ICI3D presentations.
+Pre-2022-reboot

 ## To borrow